adam-hilton/tcakiosk101224/content/post/2020/jan/04-sonami.md

 #### &nbsp;

-### Instrument: **Lady's Glove**
+### Instrument: ***Lady's Glove***

 ##### (1990s)

 ## &nbsp;

 Laetitia Sonami’s special glove had sensors that let her make music by moving her hands.
-She could control different sounds or even lights by bending her fingers or waving her arm.
+She could control different sounds or even lights by bending her fingers or waving her arms.

 The glove is connected to a computer, and each movement she makes sends signals that control the sound, making it like a musical instrument in the air.